Home Entertainment in Vancouver Professional Sports Teams in Vancouver Vancouver Whitecaps Soccer

 Whitecaps Tickets

 Single game tickets for Whitecaps soccer home games usually start at about $30.
-Season tickets start at around $50 per month.
+There are a variety of season ticket options.

 Season Tickets

-The price for season tickets for Whitecaps home games depend on where you sit.
-BC Place Stadium is divided up into sections.
-Below is a list of prices per month by section for the 2023 season.
+The price for season tickets for Whitecaps home games depends on where you sit.
+BC Place Stadium is divided into sections.
+Below is a list of prices for the 2025 season.

-In addition to being able to watch all the games, benefits of season tickets include 15% off VWFC gear, pre-sale access to other BC Place events and invites to member-only events.
+In addition to being able to watch all the games, benefits of season tickets include a free MLS Season Pass on Apple TV (which allows you to watch every MLS game live and on demand), discounts on VWFC gear and parking at the stadium, pre-sale access to other BC Place events and invites to member-only events.
 (Note: Exact details may vary.)

 Whitecaps Fan Groups

-The Vancouver Whitecaps have half a dozen official supporter groups, including the Southsiders.
+The Vancouver Whitecaps has six official supporter groups, including the Southsiders.

-The Southsiders are known to be the largest and loudest of the supporter groups.
-They typically take over the southeast corner of BC Place Stadium (in sections 249-254).
+The Southsiders is known to be the largest and loudest of the supporter groups.
+This group typically takes over the southeast corner of BC Place Stadium (in sections 249-254).

 Southsiders usually meet for pre-game drinks at Dublin Calling which is a pub on Granville Street not far from BC Place Stadium.
-After their ritual of pre-game beverages, the Southsiders then march en masse to the game.
+After its ritual of pre-game beverages, they then march en masse to the game.

 Vancouver Whitecaps Team History